Medically reviewed by Drugs.com. Last updated on Aug 10, 2020.

 Special Populations Note

-Body weight: Clearance and volume of distribution increase as body weight increases.
+Body weight: In adult patients, clearance and volume of distribution increase as body weight increases.

 Use: Labeled Indications

-Plaque psoriasis: Treatment of moderate to severe plaque psoriasis in adult patients who are candidates for systemic therapy or phototherapy
+Plaque psoriasis: Treatment of moderate to severe plaque psoriasis in adult and pediatric patients ≥6 years of age who are candidates for systemic therapy or phototherapy.

 Serious hypersensitivity reaction (eg, anaphylaxis) to ixekizumab or any component of the formulation

-Ankylosing spondylitis: SubQ: 160 mg once, followed by 80 mg every 4 weeks; may administer alone or in combination with conventional disease-modifying antirheumatic drugs (eg, sulfasalazine), corticosteroids, nonsteroidal anti-inflammatory drugs, and/or analgesics.
+Ankylosing spondylitis: SubQ: 160 mg once, followed by 80 mg every 4 weeks.

 Plaque psoriasis: SubQ: 160 mg once, followed by 80 mg at weeks 2, 4, 6, 8, 10, and 12, and then 80 mg every 4 weeks.